Participating in iSchool Research

 - How to make information technology easier to access, learn, and use

-The best way to find out what our faculty are researching now is to browse faculty profiles.
+The best way to find out what our faculty are researching is to review the iSchool research areas page or browse the faculty profiles.
 Most of our faculty keep our pages up to date with our latest research.

 What is it like to do research?